Skip to main content

 Ikan Sabuko

-Spanish mackerel marinated in tangy tamarind sauce with basil and capsicum.
-Traditional to coastal villages outside Dili, sardines are mixed with tamarind sauce and spices, firmly wrapped in palm leaves, and cooked on a fire.
-A beloved dish featuring grilled mackerel with fresh vegetables.
+Spanish mackerel marinated in tangy tamarind with basil and capsicum.
+In the coastal villages outside Dili, the fish is mixed with tamarind sauce and spices, wrapped tight in palm leaves, and grilled over fire.
+It usually comes to the table with fresh vegetables alongside.

 Batar Daan (Batar Da'an)